ekagra1602/NeuraVault-MCP/README.md

-# MCP – Memory Control Plane
+# NeuraVault MCP – Universal Memory Layer for AI

 A lightweight FastAPI server that provides **persistent memory** for LLM-powered applications.
 Use it as an OpenAI-compatible plugin, call the REST API directly, or embed the in-process `MemoryStore` in your own Python code.